tylernathanreed/laravel-relation-joins/README.md

 #### Versioning

-This package was built with the latest version of Laravel in mind, but support goes back to Laravel 5.5.
+This package was built with the latest version of Laravel in mind, but support goes back to Laravel 6.0.

+For Laravel 5.5, use version 1.x of this package.

 ## Usage